provectus/kafka-ui/README.md

 ![Create Schema Registry](images/Create_schema.gif)

-Before sending avro messages to the topic, you have to register avro schema for the topic to the schema registry.
+Before producing avro-encoded messages, you have to add an avro schema for the topic in Schema Registry.
 Now all these steps are easy to do with a few clicks in a user-friendly interface.

 ![Avro Schema Topic](images/Schema_Topic.gif)